 Paint, paint, paint.

 If your walls are dingy, or faded, a new coat of paint will make them look fresh and new.
 If you have a room that’s painted an unusual or vibrant shade, repainting it in a neutral color like an ivory or gray will make it appeal to a much wider range of potential buyers, while also creating an air of calm and peace.
+For better outcome, you may hire professional painters.

 Don’t make any staging decisions until after you’ve painted, as your colors and selections may look very different in a repainted room than they would in the original.